GinaHorch/crowdfunding_back_end/README.md

 2. User login
    As a registered user, I want to login so that I can access my account and depending on my permissions, I can support projects or create projects.
 3. Create an Organisation
    As a registered user, I can create an organisation that provides services to children in care.
-I will need an ABN and indicate if my organisations is a registered charity.
+I will need an ABN and indicate if my organisation is a registered charity.
 4. Create a Project
    As a registered user who is the owner of an organisation, I want to create a new crowdfunding project so that I can raise funds for programs that support Aboriginal children in care.
 5. Pledge to a Project